 During this strategic planning period, Rhode Island Sea Grant will provide context for, and accessibility to, best available scientific, legal, and policy research and interpretation, as well as local and traditional knowledge, for policy decisions in the private and public sectors.
-Rhode Island Sea Grant will also train, mentor, and provide opportunities for engagement in professional activities for the next generation of coastal and ocean leaders from a diversity of backgrounds and experiences.
+Rhode Island Sea Grant will also train, mentor, and provide opportunities for engagement in professional activities for the next generation of coastal and ocean leaders from a variety of backgrounds and experiences.

-A diverse, environmentally literate public that participates in lifelong learning opportunities related to oceans and coasts.
+An environmentally literate public that participates in lifelong learning opportunities related to oceans and coasts.

-- Engage diverse public audiences using a variety of methods (e.g., Inclusive SciComm engagement methods) to enhance their understanding of coastal and ocean resources management, science, law, and policy. - Best available science and information about coastal and ocean resources, issues, science, policy, and law is communicated to the public and to professionals and leaders.
+- Engage public audiences using a variety of methods to enhance their understanding of coastal and ocean resources management, science, law, and policy. - Best available science and information about coastal and ocean resources, issues, science, policy, and law is communicated to the public and to professionals and leaders.

-- Individuals from diverse backgrounds across Rhode Island are actively engaged in coastal and ocean science communication activities. - Rhode Islanders understand and can act on coastal and ocean issues that impact their lives, communities, and environments.
+- Individuals from across Rhode Island are actively engaged in coastal and ocean science communication activities. - Rhode Islanders understand and can act on coastal and ocean issues that impact their lives, communities, and environments.

-A diverse, skilled and environmentally literate workforce that is engaged and able to build prosperous lives and livelihoods.
+A skilled and environmentally literate workforce that is engaged and able to build prosperous lives and livelihoods.

-- Support training and inclusive mentoring of students and emerging professionals including those from underserved and underrepresented communities in research, outreach, extension, communications, and workforce development endeavors. - Support training of professionals to improve understanding, synthesis, and application of best available science and information to resolve coastal and ocean challenges.
+- Support training and mentoring of students and emerging professionals in research, outreach, extension, communications, and workforce development endeavors. - Support training of professionals to improve understanding, synthesis, and application of best available science and information to resolve coastal and ocean challenges.

-- Students and emerging professionals apply the experiences and knowledge gained through their Sea Grant-supported experiences in their professional endeavors. - Training opportunities are provided to professionals from diverse backgrounds to increase coastal and ocean literacy and the knowledge and skills needed for coastal and ocean professions, particularly in emerging fields.
+- Students and emerging professionals apply the experiences and knowledge gained through their Sea Grant-supported experiences in their professional endeavors. - Training opportunities are provided to professionals from different backgrounds to increase coastal and ocean literacy and the knowledge and skills needed for coastal and ocean professions, particularly in emerging fields.